Social Customs It's Time We Retire main image

 Boys Don't Cry

-Similarly, one Reddit user furthered broadened the sphere of customs related to masculinity that they'd love to change, including On a side note "males being allowed to hug each other without it being considered gay" and "being allowed to talk about things without that being looked down on as weak for showing emotion."
+Similarly, one Reddit user furthered broadened the sphere of customs related to masculinity that they'd love to change, including on a side note "males being allowed to hug each other without it being considered [LGBTQ+]" and "being allowed to talk about things without that being looked down on as weak for showing emotion."

 Forcing Kids Into Love